 Starting at the Border Gate, this stunning scenic drive winds its way through Woodenbong, Urbenville, Tooloom National Park, Legume and finishes in Liston.
 Must-stops include Tooloom Falls, Tooloom Lookout, the historic bridge over Koreelah Creek and Acacia Creek Lookout.

-The Border Mountains region follows the New South Wales and Queensland border and is unlike anywhere else on Earth.
+The Border Mountains region follows the New South Wales and Queensland border.

 - Begin at the Border Gate on Summerland Way